Saturday, June 9, 2018

 On Monday, May 7, Amber Tatnall, Randy Leclair, and I traveled together to Andover, MA.
 Randy is the restoration shop foreman who also serves on the Library Committee.
 Amber Tatnall is the Librarian at the York County Community College in Wells, Maine.
 Amber is a Museum member and formerly served on the Library Committee.
 At the NEDCC reception area, we were met by Jonathan Goodrich, Registrar, who in turn introduced us to MP Bogan, Michael Lee, and later, Terrance D'Ambrosio, Director of Imaging Services, who would join us.
 In an examination room, the scrapbook was carefully opened and several pages were turned and contents examined.
 Questions were asked and answered.
 The elevation map was taken to a separate examination room, in case there was mold contaminates that might become airborne when the map was examined.
 The scrapbook and the map were handled and examined as the precious, fragile, significant artifacts that they are.

-Written reports on the current condition and the options for conservation and digitizing would be forwarded to us in a few weeks.
+Written reports on the current condition and the options for conservation and digitizing forwarded to us in a few weeks.
 On May 24, 2018, we were in receipt of said reports for both items.

 Northeast Document Conservation Center